Tel: +44 (0)131 650 4112

 Jill is currently working on a number of projects - including:

-She is the Associate Editor of the journal Renaissance Studies, 2012-17,and convenor of the Society for Renaissance Studies Publications Committee.
+She is the Associate Editor of the journal Renaissance Studies, 2012-17.

 Jill welcomes research students for single or joint supervision for projects relating to renaissance visual culture.
 She is currently supervising research on renaissance cosmetics, patronage of the Vespucci family, emotion and Michelangelo, and the art patronage of exiles.